zetolhousa/kethu/README.md

 # kethu.c
+Kethu in my native language means 'to write'.

 Simple terminal text editor written in C with no additional requirements or dependencies.
 Single file.
 Just compile and run.
 It has simple text editing functionalities: